bala219/Volcano-Processing-Prototype/README.md

 ```

 ## Prototype
-This repository holds the bare-metal processing framework required for processing a given SQL statement. *processing/volcano.hpp* contains the skeletong for each of the operations that are used to evaluate a given SQL.
+This repository holds the bare-metal processing framework required for processing a given SQL statement. *processing/volcano.hpp* contains the skeleton for each of the operations that are used to evaluate a given SQL.

 # Task

+Last ATDB proect was to have a hands-on in understanding the processing model in general.
+This time we move a step further by directly incorporating functionalities of modern processors for faster processing.

 Your task is to implement the following

-1. Implement missing operations in *volcano.hpp*
+1. Implement missing operations in *volcano.hpp* using SIMD (Selection, project, sort, hash joins, aggregation)
-2. Implement the volcano based execution plan as well as compiled execution plan for the given queries
+2. Implement the volcano based execution plan as well as compiled execution plan for the given queries (Note: the compiled query plan musz also be in SIMD)

 The results of both the models must evaluate to equal.

 # Optional Tasks
-3. Implement any two of the TPC-H queries ( [specification](http://www.tpc.org/tpc_documents_current_versions/pdf/tpc-h_v2.18.0.pdf) ).
-The input data can be generated and can be random integers
-4. Try threading to have functional parallelism across the operations.
+3. Use threading for parallel execution of multiple operations running in parallel.
+Check the exchange operator for more details about this [Encapsulation of parallelism in the volcano processing model](https://w6113.github.io/files/papers/volcanoparallelism-89.pdf)

 # Details